 UT Southwestern Medical Center is an Equal Opportunity/Affirmative Action Employer.
 Open positions are listed below, or visit UT Southwestern Careers for other career opportunities on campus.

-Applicants should submit a curriculum vitae, two-page summary of research accomplishments, and future plans.
+Applicants should submit a curriculum vitae and a two-page summary of research accomplishments and future plans.
 Applicants should arrange to have 3-5 letters of recommendation sent to the search committee.

-The University of Texas Southwestern Medical Center is an Affirmative Action/Equal Opportunity Employer.
-Women and minority candidates are encouraged to apply.
+UT Southwestern Medical Center is an Affirmative Action/Equal Opportunity Employer.
+Women, minorities, veterans and individuals with disabilities are encouraged to apply.